Russia, European powers agree to draft Ukraine peace plan

-Kerry is set to meet Russia's top diplomat Sergei Lavrov at a security conference in Munich this weekend, with the high-level diplomacy seeking to resolve the worst East-West crisis since the end of the Cold War.
+Kerry is set to meet Russia’s top diplomat Sergei Lavrov at a security conference in Munich on Saturday, with the high-level diplomacy seeking to resolve the worst East-West crisis since the end of the Cold War.

 On Friday, US Vice President Joe Biden said Ukraine was battling for survival in the face of escalating Russian military involvement.

 “We, the US and Europe as a whole, have to stand with Ukraine at this moment,” Biden said in Brussels.